fusioncharts/dev_centre_docs/chart-guide/standard-charts/pyramid-chart.md

 ## Salient features

-* Click on Interactive pyramid slices, to separate them from the main pyramid.
+* Click on Interactive pyramid slices to separate them from the main pyramid.

 * Right click on the chart and select View 2D to seamlessly convert 3D pyramid to 2D pyramid.